-Our adjusted IFRS operating profit based on longer-term investment returns (adjusted operating profit1) from continuing operations is up by 19 per cent6 to \$1,571 million and our Group EEV (excluding Jackson) is up 22 per cent7 since 30 June 2020 to \$43.2 billion.
-Insurance margin continues to be a significant contributor to our adjusted operating profit, and we continue to generate strong operational returns, with annualised operating return14 on average IFRS shareholders' equity from continuing operations and annualised operating return14 on average EEV shareholders' equity from continuing operations of 21 per cent and 8 per cent respectively.
+Our adjusted IFRS operating profit based on longer-term investment returns (adjusted operating profit1) from continuing operations is up by 19 per cent6 to \$1,571 million.
+Insurance margin continues to be a significant contributor to our adjusted operating profit, and we continue to generate strong operational returns, with annualised operating return13 on average IFRS shareholders' equity from continuing operations of 21 per cent.
 IFRS profit after tax from continuing operations was \$1,070 million, compared with \$653 million6 in the first half of 2020.

 As expected, Prudential has now been included as a designated insurance holding company under the Hong Kong Insurance Authority's (IA) Insurance Ordinance, meaning that we are now subject to the Hong Kong IA's Group-wide Supervision (GWS) Framework.
-The Hong Kong IA has confirmed the grandfathering of our \$6.0 billion11 of subordinated debt and senior debt as capital.
+The Hong Kong IA has confirmed the grandfathering of our \$6.0 billion10 of subordinated debt and senior debt as capital.
 Our GWS capital position remains strong, with shareholder surplus^{2,3} (excluding Jackson) at 30 June 2021 estimated at \$10.1 billion, representing a coverage ratio of 383 per cent4.
-This compares with a corresponding surplus at 31 December 2020 of \$9.4 billion12, which represented a coverage ratio of 370 per cent^{4,12}.
+This compares with a corresponding surplus at 31 December 2020 of \$9.4 billion11, which represented a coverage ratio of 370 per cent^{4,11}.